big-picture-medical/devices-tech-test/README.md

 * There should be no risk of files for different scans having conflicting names

 ###2.
 Extract metadata and store
 From the DICOM file, extract metadata including patient ID, SOP Instance UID along with the saved filename and timestamp.
-This can be stored in a persistence store of your choosing eg. CSV file, SQLLite etc.
+This can be stored in a persistence store of your choosing eg. CSV file, SQLLite etc. The timestamp should be stored in Coordinated Universal Time (UTC) format.

 ###3.
 Upload the DICOM to a DICOMWeb URL
 Send the DICOM to a configurable DICOM Web URL.
 This should follow the standard defined at https://www.dicomstandard.org/dicomweb/store-stow-rs/.
-* Note that this may take some time and should be run in a separate thread to the
+* Note that this may take some time and should be run in a separate thread.
-* The store should also recorded which DICOM files have been sent, failed etc.
+* The persistence store should also record which DICOM files have been sent, failed etc.
 * The temporary DICOM file stored must be deleted once it has been sent.

 ## What we're looking for
-* Maintainable code split into files logically
+* Maintainable code split logically into files, classes and methods
+* Use of applicable design patterns
 * Correct usage of appropriate Python libraries
 * Tests as documentation
 * Git hygiene